php-obvious/fshl/README.md

+# Test Version #

+This fork is just for test purpose, please use [original](https://github.com/kukulich/fshl).

 # Welcome to FSHL #

 FSHL is a free, open source, universal, fast syntax highlighter written in PHP.
 A very fast parser performs syntax highlighting for few languages and produces a HTML output.